dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 5. Night Corp – While this hometown product can't compete with the biggest international players in terms of budget or ambition, they certainly know how to spoil their staff.
 Night Corp snuck into our Big 5 after a recent announcement to reduce the mandatory workweek to just 80 hours!
 They are a must-apply for all you family-focused folks out there.
 </div>

-## HEALTHCARE AND TRAFFIC SAFETY – TRAUMA TEAM LEADS THE WAY
+## Healthcare and Traffic Safety – Trauma Team Leads the Way
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">